Lego Batman 2: DC Super Heroes: Plot

-At an award show held in Gotham City, Lex Luthor loses the "Man of the Year" award to Bruce Wayne.
-Suddenly, the ceremony is interrupted by a group of villains led by the Joker, who rob the audience and steal the award.
+Many years after the big breakout from Arkham in the previous installment, an award show is held in Gotham City, Lex Luthor loses the "Man of the Year" award to Bruce Wayne.
+Suddenly, the ceremony is interrupted by a group of villains led by the Joker, who rob the audience (including taking Lex's watch) and steal the award.
 As the Joker presents a film about himself, which showcases his laughing gas that can make people temporarily adore him, Bruce dons the Batsuit and, with Robin's help, defeats Harley Quinn, the Riddler, Two-Face and the Penguin.
 The Joker escapes via motorboat, but Batman and Robin pursue him to Amusement Mile and capture him.

 As the villains are sent to Arkham Asylum, Superman arrives to congratulate Batman and Robin, much to the former's perceived chagrin.
-Meanwhile, Luthor, believing the Joker's gas could help him get elected president, breaks the Joker out of Arkham using the "Deconstructor", a kryptonite-powered weapon that can deconstruct unbreakable black objects.
+Meanwhile, Luthor, who had remained at the award ceremony despite the attack, and watched Joker's film, believing the Joker's gas could help him get elected president, breaks the Joker out of Arkham using the "Deconstructor", a kryptonite-powered weapon that can deconstruct unbreakable black objects.
 The Joker uses the Deconstructor to release more inmates before escaping with Luthor.
 Batman and Robin respond to Commissioner Gordon's distress call and round up the Penguin, Two-Face, Harley, the Riddler, Catwoman, Bane and Poison Ivy in the asylum's courtyard, as well as Scarecrow inside the asylum, before realizing the Joker has escaped.